-The project is using Travis-CI service for continous integration and testing.
+The project is using Travis-CI service for continuous integration and testing.

-Current build status is: If you are submitting a patch or pull request please make sure it does not break the build.
+Current build status is: build passing If you are submitting a patch or pull request please make sure it does not break the build.

 Running tests locally

 Tests are implemented with nose, so use one of: